 Overview of network security activities and techniques.
 Heavy use of information security tools will be demonstrated and practiced.
-Prerequisite(s): AIST 2320, AIST 2330, and AIST 3520.
+Prerequisite(s): AIST 2320, AIST 2330, and AIST 3520, or permission of instructor.

 AIST 3532 Network Defense and CounterMeasures (3-0-3)